-25 file an additional supplemental report within 24 hours of every no later than the first Disclosure
+Deadline after reaching or exceeding the threshold.
+Thereafter, the candidate committee shall file an additional supplemental report within 24 hours of every no later than the first Disclosure

-1 Deadline after each time the candidate committee receives additional funds, including
+Deadline after each time the candidate committee receives additional funds, including

-- 2 contributions and public funds, contributions to be deposited into its Campaign Contribution Trust - 3 Account or makes additional expenditures, including in-kind contributions and expenses incurred - but for which payment has not yet been made, that in the aggregate equal or exceed \$10,000. - Each report required by this Subsection shall also include a statement of the candidate committee's - total accrued expenditures for Compliance Costs and an itemized accounting of the accrued - 7 expenditures for Compliance Costs during the period covered by the report. - 8 (3) Any person other than a candidate committee who makes expenditures for the purpose of - distributing independent expenditures, electioneering communications, or member communications - that clearly identify any candidate for the Board of Supervisors, and the amount of those expenditures - in the aggregate equals or exceeds \$5,000 per candidate, shall, within 24 hours of reaching or - exceeding this threshold, file a statement with the Ethics Commission.
-Such statement shall include a - legible copy of the communication if it is conveyed in writing or an electronic recording if it is - conveyed via audio or video, disclose the cost of each communication, and provide any additional - information required by the Ethics Commission.
-Every person who is required to file a statement with - the Ethics Commission pursuant to this Subsection shall indicate on the statement which candidate or - candidates for the Board of Supervisors the independent expenditures, electioneering communications, - or member communications disclosed on the statement support or oppose, or whether they are neutral. - 19 For the purposes of this Subsection, the costs of a communication that supports or opposes more than - one candidate or ballot measure shall be apportioned among each candidate and measure in the - communication. - Thereafter, any such person shall file a supplemental statement with the Ethics Commission - each time the person makes expenditures for the purpose of distributing independent expenditures, - electioneering communications or member communications that clearly identify any candidate for the - Board of Supervisors in an amount that in the aggregate equals or exceeds an additional \$5,000 per
+(3) Any person other than a candidate committee who makes expenditures for the purpose of distributing independent expenditures, electioneering communications, or member communications that clearly identify any candidate for Mayor, and the amount of those expenditures in the aggregate equals or exceeds \$5,000 per candidate, shall, within 24 hours of reaching or exceeding this threshold, file a statement with the Ethics Commission.
+Such statement shall include a legible copy of the communication if it is conveyed in writing or an electronic recording if it is conveyed via audio or video, disclose the cost of each communication, and provide any additional information required by the Ethics Commission.
+Every person who is required to file a statement with the Ethics Commission pursuant to this Subsection shall indicate on the statement which candidate or candidates for Mayor the independent expenditures, electioneering communications, or member communications disclosed on the statement support or oppose, or whether they are neutral.
+For the purposes of this Subsection, the costs of a communication that supports or opposes more than one candidate or ballot measure shall be apportioned among each candidate and measure in the communication.

+Thereafter, any such person shall file a supplemental statement with the Ethics Commission each time the person makes expenditures for the purpose of distributing independent expenditures, electioneering communications or member communications that clearly identify any candidate for Mayor in an amount that in the aggregate equals or exceeds an additional \$5,000 per candidate.
+The supplemental statements shall be filed within 24 hours of reaching or exceeding this threshold, and shall include a legible copy of the communication if it is conveyed in writing or an electronic recording